-Tonight’s accommodation was Casa do Terreiro do Poço, owned by a couple who deal in antiques and filled with furnishings from across the globe.
-Add in the themed rooms (my ‘kitchen’ room included utensil artworks and a bedside table which looked like a cooker), as well as period features (including an eighteenth-century winery, taberna and original frescoes), and it was perhaps the most interesting place I’ve stayed.
+Tonight’s accommodation was Casa do Terreiro do Poço, owned by a couple who trade in antiques and filled with furnishings from across the globe.
+Add in the themed rooms (my ‘kitchen’ room included utensil artworks and a bedside table which looked like a cooker), as well as period features (including an eighteenth-century winery, taberna and original frescoes) and it was perhaps the most interesting place I’ve stayed.
 The sprawling historical complex - located in the peaceful village of Borba - also boasts cooking lessons, swimming pool, bike rides and even ceremonial dinners.

 Our last full day began in Elvas, a frontier town best known for its unusual star-shaped fort.
 Designated a UNESCO World Heritage Site in 2012, Forte da Graça’s proximity to Spain saw it fight off Spanish troops in several battles before becoming a political prison during the Civil War.
-Guided tours are available and there are great views across Elvas, including its magnificent sixteenth-century aqueduct.
+Guided tours are available and there are expansive views across Elvas, including its magnificent sixteenth-century aqueduct.

-Elvas’ other claim to fame comes in the form of bacalhau dourado (literally ‘golden cod’).
+Elvas’ other claim to fame comes in the form of bacalhau dourado, literally ‘golden cod.'
 Conceived in 1947, this piquant speciality - containing shredded cod, olive oil, eggs and cheveux d’ange potatoes, with a shot of gazpacho and olive paste - is apparently so good that it often draws hungry Spaniards from across the nearby border.
 The fish dish broke records in 2011 when it was cooked up for over 3000 people, aided by hundreds of volunteers.

 Its birthplace, Santa Luzia Hotel, is Portugal’s oldest inn - another alluring blend of classic and contemporary, from the chic décor to floodlit pool and traditional hand-painted furniture in its 25 rooms.
 As well as the iconic bacalhau dourado, other local delights we tried here include black pork sausage (more than a match for chorizo) and the esteemed Elvas plums, whose trees were a common sighting on the scenic drive to Monsaraz.

 The village itself has several acclaimed restaurants but we had dinner at São Lourenço do Barrocal: an ancient farming village which has been converted into the epitome of understated luxury.
-Located just 7 km/4.3 miles from Monsaraz, the 780-hectare estate (in the same family for over 200 years) spans walled gardens to orchards and 24 stylish lodgings.
-Needless to say, there’s a top-notch spa, fitness studio and pool too - while activities include horse rides, kids’ treasure hunts, archaeological visits and even hot air ballooning.
+Located just 4.3 miles from Monsaraz, the 780-hectare estate (in the same family for over 200 years) spans walled gardens to orchards and 24 stylish lodgings.
+Needless to say, there’s a top-notch spa, fitness studio and pool while activities include horse rides, kids’ treasure hunts, archaeological visits and even hot air ballooning.

 Another UNESCO-designated tradition with centuries of heritage, there’s more to cowbell-making than you might imagine: from tuning the bell to fitting the cork clapper and the (somewhat ironic) leather strap.
-Pardalinho allows visitors to watch the process, and you can even buy souvenirs - a cowbell keyring comes in handy if you’re always losing your keys…
+Pardalinho allows visitors to watch the process, and you can even buy souvenirs: a cowbell keyring comes in handy if you’re always losing your keys…

 Alas, we continued onto Lisbon airport and the end of our Alentejo trip: my first trip to Portugal.